'Fresh Air' Reflects On The Psychedelic Movement

 GROSS: ...Personally accept it?

-DASS: No. I felt that that would be hurting him.
+RAM DASS: No. I felt that that would be hurting him.

 GROSS: So you thought it was OK to not tell him the complete truth about this it sounds like?

-DASS: He never asked me (laughter).
+RAM DASS: He never asked me (laughter).

 GROSS: OK.

-DASS: He just assumed.
+RAM DASS: He just assumed.
 But there was some subtle thing that happened between us because the minute my guru said that, that money no longer was mine.
 And in some deep, psychological way, that changed my relationship to my father.
 After that, I wanted him to spend his money.
 I wanted him to - you know, there was no longer my money that he was using.
 And I helped him get married.
 I gave away the bride in his second marriage.
 I was close friends with him.
 I helped them enjoy themselves as much as I could, and he sensed that.
 He sensed that I didn't want something from him.
 And I think that's why he trusted me to give me power of attorney, to make me executor, you know, as I'm not a lawyer and so...

 GROSS: Not wanting something from you...